vsieplus/nli-gen/README.md

 As such, there are two separate models as part of this project - one for generation, and one for inference - both are built using the Pytorch library.
-For further implementation details, refer to `writeup/writeup.pdf`.
+For further implementation details, refer to the code within each directory.